cda-tum/fiction/bindings/pyfiction/README.md

 z3=ON pip install .
 ```

-Similarly, ALGLIB, which SiDB simulator *ClusterComplete* depends on, may be enabled with `alglib=ON`.
-This may be
+#### Bindings for *ClusterComplete*

+On Linux, the bindings can be installed from the PyPI repository which includes all dependent functionality, including
+*ClusterComplete*, which depends on ALGLIB.
+On Windows and macOS, these bindings can be enabled through a local
-enabled alongside `z3=ON` by separating them with a space before `pip`.
+installation using `alglib=ON`, similar as above.
+This may be enabled alongside `z3=ON` by separating the definitions
+with a space before the `pip` call.

 ### Building the bindings with CMake